-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. []
+If delivery of the prospectus is expected to be made pursuan please check the following box. $[]$ t to Rule 434, CALCULATION OF REGISTRATION FEE TITLE OF EACH CLASS OF SECURITIES TO BE REGISTERED ' , REGISTRATION FEE Subscription Rights (2) None Convertible Preferred Stock ("Preferred Stock") \$828,200,000(3) \$250,970(6) Convertible Subordinated Notes ("Notes") Common Stock None (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o).
+(2) Such indeterminate number of Rights to purchase Preferred Stock as may be issued to existing stockholders.
+(3) Includes Preferred Stock to be issued in the form of dividends on outstanding Preferred Stock in accordance with the terms thereof.
+(4) To be issued in exchange for Preferred Stock at the option of the Company.
+(5) Such undeterminable number of shares of common stock as may be issued upon conversion of the Preferred Stock or Notes.
+(6) Previously paid.
 THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933, AS AMENDED OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.

-SUBJECT TO COMPLETION, DATED MAY 20, 1997 10,000,000 Shares
+SUBJECT TO COMPLETION, DATED MAY 6, 1997 10,000,000 Shares

-LabCorp [LOGO]
+> [LOGO]

-8 1/2% Series A Convertible Exchangeable Preferred Stock or

-8 1/2% Series B Convertible Pay-in-Kind Preferred Stock
+% Series A Convertible Exchangeable Preferred Stock or % Series B Convertible Pay-in-Kind Preferred Stock

-(mandatorily redeemable June 30, 2012; liquidation preference \$50 per share)
+% Series B Convertible Pay-in-Kind Preferred Stock (mandatorily redeemable , 2012; liquidation preference \$50 per share)

-Dividends payable June 30, September 30, December 31 and March 31 (\$500,000,000 aggregate liquidation preference)
+Dividends payable , , and (\$500,000,000 aggregate liquidation preference)

-Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on May 29, 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either 8 1/2% Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share, of the Company (the "Series A Exchangeable Preferred Stock") or 8 1/2% Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock" and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock"), for a cash price of \$50 (the "Subscription Price") per share.
+Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on May , 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either % Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share, of the Company (the "Series A Exchangeable Preferred Stock") or % Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock" and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock"), for a cash price of \$50 (the "Subscription Price") per share.
 Payment of the Subscription Price will be held in a segregated account to be maintained by the Subscription and Information Agent (as defined herein) and will be applied to the purchase of Preferred Stock.
 Rights Holders will be able to exercise their Rights until 5:00 p.m.
+New York time on , 1997 unless such time is extended by the Company as described herein (the "Expiration Date").